manognya66/blog/ccna/index.md

 - Diagrams
 - Real troubleshooting scenarios

+Each post is written from hands-on practice and lab experimentation.

 Topics covered in this section include:

-- OSI vs TCP/IP with real packet flow
-- What happens when you ping a device
-- Subnetting methods and IP planning
-- VLAN and Inter-VLAN routing
-- Access Control Lists (ACL)

-Each post is written from hands-on practice and lab experimentation.